Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

-In searching for a way to handle the example $\mathbb{P}^1_{2,2,2,2}$, we introduce a purely A-model technique.
-The key observation is that a subset of the WDVV equations, which are among the most fundamental relations in GW theory, coincides with the set of Ramanujan identities for some modular group.
+In searching for a way to handle the example $\mathbb{P}^1_{2,2,2,2}$, we introduce a purely A-model approach which does not use ingredients from mirror symmetry.
+The approach combines and extends the ideas and techniques in \cite{Satake:2011} and \cite{Krawitz:2011}.
+We start by observing that a subset of the WDVV equations, which are among the most fundamental relations in GW theory, coincides with the Ramanujan identities for the generators of the ring of quasi-modular forms for some modular group \cite{Satake:2011}.
 Based on this, it follows naturally that the genus zero theory is modular.
-Combining with some tautological relations on the moduli space of pointed curves, we obtain modularity for all genera.
-We then apply the same strategy to all one- dimensional compact CY orbifolds.
+Using Getzler's relation \cite{Getzler:1997} and some tautological relations \cite{Ionel:2002, Faber:2005, Faber:2010} on the moduli space of pointed curves, we reconstruct higher genera generating series from the genus zero ones, following \cite{Krawitz:2011}, and hence obtain modularity for all genera.
+We then apply the same strategy to all one-dimensional compact CY orbifolds in a systematical way.

-Hence in addition to reproving the earlier results in \cite{Milanov:2011, Milanov:2014} obtained by using mirror symmetry, we solve the folklore conjecture for the ancestor GW theory of $\mathbb{P}^1_{2,2,2,2}$, which could be handled by neither A-model nor B-model techniques previously.
-Although our strategy has only been carried out in dimension one so far, we expect that it can be extended to higher dimensions.
+Hence in addition to reproducing the all genera results about all elliptic orbifold curve except for the pillowcase orbifold in \cite{Milanov:2011, Milanov:2014} obtained by using mirror symmetry, and the genus zero result about two of the elliptic orbifold curves ($\mathcal{X}_{r}, r=2,3$ below) in \cite{Satake:2011} obtained by using WDVV equations, we establish the modularity of all genera GW theory for $\mathbb{P}^1_{2,2,2,2}$, which could not be easily handled by A-model or B-model techniques previously.

+As a comparison to the overlapping results in \cite{Milanov:2011, Satake:2011, Milanov:2014}, the results we obtain are the same but the viewpoint we take in this paper is slightly different.
+Namely, we treat the building blocks of the GW generating functions and the generators for the ring of quasi-modular forms as equally fundamental objects which get identified through the differential equations, that is, the WDVV equations and Ramanujan identities, that they satisfy.
+This viewpoint is what makes it possible to isolate the small number of building blocks among the large number of terms involved in the potentials (cf. the genus zero potentials in the $\mathcal{X}_{r}, r=4,6$ cases that \cite{Satake:2011} could not fully determine) which are related by a complicated system of coupled differential equations.
+It is also what leads to the later progress on the proof of LG/CY correspondence for these elliptic orbifold curves via the Cayley transform in representation theory \cite{Shen:2016}.

+Although our strategy has only been carried out in dimension one cases so far, we expect that it can be generalized to higher dimensions.